Re-discover post-pandemic South Korea with day trips to lesser-known cities! Read to the end for daebak travel deals for the month of May 2023 🥳

 – International Driving Licence (via AA Singapore) — can be done in 10mins at the physical outlet

-– Register for Q-Code — fast-track through immigration
+– Register for Q-Code — for fast-track through immigration, applied within 3 days before arrival

 – Travel Insurance — optional but recommended